BEST Books on Guatemala: Read Before You Go!

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website’s Disclosure for more info.

-Best Nonfiction Books on Guatemala
+Guatemala Nonfiction Books

 Most of the books I’ve read on Guatemala focus on 4 common themes: the 1954 coup, the civil war, and the current issues of crime and migration.
-To understand the roots of the civil war, start with learning about the American-orchestrated coup of Guatemala’s second democratically-elected president, Jacobo Armas.
+To understand the roots of the civil war, start with learning about the American-orchestrated coup of Guatemala’s second democratically elected president, Jacobo Armas.
 A couple of really good books cover the event well: Bitter Fruit (nonfiction) and Harsh Times (fiction).

 The best books on Guatemala, though, are on the war itself.
 My favorite book, Silence on the Mountain, will help you understand not only why the war started but also why it was lost.
 I, Rigoberta Menchu is a heartbreaking book on what life was like before and during the civil war for the Maya people, probably the ones who suffered the most during the war.